computerguided/FCM/doc/SoftwareEngineering.md

-# Software Engineering using the Functional Component Method
+# Software Engineering using the Functional Components Method

 _The Functional Component Method (FCM) supports the six best practices of software engineering by emphasizing modularity, clear definitions, visual modeling, and structured communication._